zechengz/sim/.github/CONTRIBUTING.md

 3. **Templates Location:**
    - Email templates are located in `sim/app/emails/`
    - After making changes to templates, they will automatically update in the preview

 ---

-## License

-This project is licensed under the Apache License 2.0.
-By contributing, you agree that your contributions will be licensed under the Apache License 2.0 as well.

----